Julian MacLaren-Ross: Background

 He deserted from the army in January 1943.
 Upon being gaoled, he suffered a breakdown.
 He was then sent to a military psychiatric hospital in the Northfield district of Birmingham.
 After a brief period of imprisonment, he settled in London where he soon found a job as a scriptwriter on government propaganda documentaries, working alongside poet Dylan Thomas.
 Meanwhile, in July 1944 Jonathan Cape published Maclaren-Ross's first book, a collection of short stories entitled The Stuff To Give The Troops.
-These stories prompted novelist Evelyn Waugh to declare that "Mr Maclaren-Ross's work… shows accomplishment of a rare kind."
+These stories prompted novelist Evelyn Waugh to declare that "Mr Maclaren-Ross's work … shows accomplishment of a rare kind."

 Through the post-war 1940s, by which time he had become a ubiquitous and flamboyant presence in the pubs of Fitzrovia and Soho, he established himself as a respected literary critic, writing for The Times Literary Supplement.
 He published two more short-story collections, in addition to the novel Of Love and Hunger (1947), which Anthony Powell rated as highly as the work of Patrick Hamilton and F. Scott Fitzgerald.
-Powell was not alone in admiring Maclaren-Ross's fiction; other prominent fans included Graham Greene, Elizabeth Bowen, John Lehmann, V. S. Pritchett, Olivia Manning, and John Betjeman, the latter of whom described him as 'one [of] the most gifted writers of his generation".
+Powell was not alone in admiring Maclaren-Ross's fiction; other prominent fans included Graham Greene, Elizabeth Bowen, John Lehmann, V. S. Pritchett, Olivia Manning, and John Betjeman, the last of whom described him as 'one [of] the most gifted writers of his generation".

 Maclaren-Ross's career was, however, undermined by his boozy, amphetamine-fuelled, spendthrift way of life.
 In search of rapid financial rewards, he devoted more and more time to journalism, screenwriting, and French-into-English translation work.
 The mid-1950s represented the low point of his life.
 Obsessed by George Orwell's glamorous widow Sonia Orwell, he ended up homeless, sleeping in the waiting-room at Euston station, on underground trains, and on friends' settees.
 He also had a brief spell in prison for non-payment of debts.
 Still, his resilience and determination enabled him to rebuild his life over the next few years.

 In 1958 he married Diana Bromley, Leonard Woolf's rackety bohemian niece.
 She gave birth to his only child, Alex.
 Maclaren-Ross had by then reinvented himself as a writer of popular BBC radio drama, notably the thriller series Until the Day She Dies, which was broadcast on the Light Programme.
-He also began writing a series of reminiscences for the London Magazine.
+He also began writing a series of reminiscences for London Magazine.
 These were conceived as part of what he called his Memoirs of the Forties.
 Only part of this had been completed when he suffered a fatal heart attack in November 1964 aged 52, his demise probably hastened by years of alcoholism, amphetamine-taking, and stress.